-This summer, we’ll have garden sites at Archibald Street Community Garden in the Old North End of Burlington, Canal Street Veterans Housing in Winooski, Ethan Allen Residence in the New North End of Burlington, and St. Michael’s College in Colchester.
+This summer, we have garden sites at Archibald Street Community Garden in the Old North End of Burlington, Canal Street Veterans Housing in Winooski, Ethan Allen Residence in the New North End of Burlington, Thayer Commons in Burlington, and St. Michael’s College in Colchester.
 We’re partnering with Burlington Parks & Rec, Camp Johnson, Committee on Temporary Shelter, Charlie Nardozzi, St. Michael’s College, Vermont Community Garden Network, and Veterans Administration to bring programming to each of these locations.
 If additional funding comes our way, we can grow to even more sites!

 We depend on volunteers and businesses to provide donations for the meals and giftbags, wrap gifts, make the meals, staff the sit-down dinner, and deliver meals.
 We have created a 501c3 non-profit organization to continue and expand our services.

 We’re setting this year’s fundraising goal at $20,000 and encourage you to donate online in order to lend a hand (get it?) to older Vermonters.
 Even $5 will help us to meet our goal.
 On behalf of older Vermonters, of whom 7,800 experience some form of food insecurity according to 2013 Hunger Free Vermont statistics, thank you so much for your generosity!

 Thank you for your support and for making the life of a senior a little bit brighter!